urbanswisstionary/dialektli/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Bug Report Form
-If you encounter a bug in Urban Dictionary, let us know!
+If you encounter a bug in Dialektli, let us know!

 **Describe the bug**
 A clear and concise description of what the bug is.